EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-request-button.md

 ### "Plus" and "Minus" cart item quantity buttons (not recommended)

-Liquid Ajax Cart sends a Shopify Cart API Ajax immediately when a user clicks on a `data-ajax-cart-request-button`.
+Liquid Ajax Cart sends a Shopify Cart API Ajax immediately when a user clicks a `data-ajax-cart-request-button` button.
 It might be a disadvantage in case of "Plus" and "Minus" buttons.
 For example if a user wants to increase a cart item quantity by three by clicking a "Plus" button three times, Liquid Ajax Cart will make the first Shopify Cart API Ajax request right after the first click and switches to the "loading" state.